Skip to content

 7. Coordinate your color selections.
 If you make bold color choices like greens and blues for cabinet colors make sure there are coordinating colors in your backsplash, wall paint, countertop or fixtures.
 Eclectic is code for “bad taste”.

-8. If you are buying white or grey, shaker, full overlay cabinets – you can purchase this style in less expensive cabinet lines and can look and last as well as more expensive lines.
+8. If you are buying white or grey, shaker, full overlay cabinets – you can purchase this style in less expensive cabinet lines that can look and last as well as more expensive lines.
 Don’t waste money on expensive cabinet brands when you aren’t taking advantage of what THOSE lines do well.

 9. Make sure you know the lead time, and if there are back-order problems, in the cabinet line you are purchasing.
 Supply chain issues can destroy your renovation timeline.
 Only the short-sighted rip out an existing kitchen before planning and scheduling the new kitchen